Helpico/Helpico/README.md

 ## Our Approach: A New Paradigm for Healing and Learning

-Our approach is built on a revolutionary idea: **the learning process itself can be the primary tool for recovery.** We don't just treat the symptoms; we transform the cause of the stress.
-This is **Therapeutic Education**.
+Our approach is built on a revolutionary idea: **the learning process itself can be a gentle and effective form of mental health care & recovery.** We don't just treat the symptoms; we transform the cause of the stress.
+This is **Therapeutic Education**, the approach that answers the question: **What can we do when a child wants to learn, but their trauma won't let them?**

 To make this a reality, we focus on two interconnected goals: